-- These are generally accepted for most official and legal proceedings such as immigration and court submissions in countries like the UK or the United States
+- Certified translations are generally accepted in official and legal proceedings such as immigration and court submissions in countries like the United States or the United Kingdom.

-- Academic institutions commonly require certified translations for diplomas and other educational documents.
+- Universities or other academic institutions often require certified translations for diplomas and other educational documents submitted.

-- The government often asks for a certified translation of official papers for purposes such as obtaining a visa, naturalisation and immigration procedures.
+- Governments often asks for certified translations of official papers when you are applying for a visa or undergoing naturalization and immigration procedures.

-- Notarized documents are usually required for more formal legal documents, particularly for legal translations that are to be used in foreign countries.
+- Notarization of a translated document is generally required for more formal legal documents, especially for legal translations that are going to be used in foreign countries.

-- They are often needed for documents including deeds of property, power of attorney and adoption papers.
+- Notarization is often needed for documents like deeds of property, power of attorney papers, and adoption papers.

 When to use a certified translation and a notarized translation?